achoczaj/edX--MSDS-Curriculum--DAT206x/README.md

   - Use VLOOKUP to combine data into one range.
   - Connect a slicer with pivot tables and pivot charts components.
   - Conditionally format cells.
-- Explore an Excel data model, its content, and its structure, using the Power Pivot add-in.
-- Create DAX expressions for calculated columns and measures.

 #### Lab 1: Explore and Extend a Classic Excel Dashboard
 See the "Dashboard - CA" worksheet, showing six pivot charts of different types, with associated slicers to filter the data.
 Play around with the slicers to select different filters and see how your choices affect the charts.
 Unhide the hidden worksheets to view the data source of the charts.